After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

-What I also like about these lights and their output is that they won’t stimulate algae blooms.
+What I also like about the Current USA Satellite+ PRO lights and their output is that they won’t stimulate algae blooms.

-You can read my setup guide below to see which tanks I recommend it for.
+You can read my setup guide below to see which tanks I recommend this LED fixture for.

-It’s a programmable LED aquarium light that includes all kinds of weather patterns, even the super stressful “thunder” mode.
+It’s a programmable LED aquarium light that includes all kinds of weather patterns, even the super stressful-for-your-fish “thunder” mode.

-The Satellite Plus PRO comes with, what I can call is, a smart timer.
-It will remain properly set even after a power outage, unlike others which will reset themselves.
+Anyhow, the Satellite Plus PRO comes with what I can call a smart timer.
+The timer will remain properly set even after a power outage, unlike others that will reset themselves.

 Eliminating that common nuisance is a really valuable feature, I must say.

-A con to the timer, however, is that after the outage you’d have to manually turn it on.
+A con to the timer, however, is that after the outage you’d have to manually turn your aquarium lights on.

 Not really well-thought as this might happen when I’m out of town, leaving my plants in the dark for the time being.

-The remote that it comes with is low on the range so it kind of defeats the purpose of having a remote.
+Anyway, the remote that the Current USA Satellite+ PRO comes with is low on range so it kind of defeats the purpose of having a remote.

-These light are susceptible to damage from water evaporation, so a wise move would be to run them over a glass top.Advantages:
+Author’s note: These lights are susceptible to damage from water evaporation, so a wise move would be to run them over a glass top.Advantages: